zchryr/health/package-info-api/README.md

 - `uvicorn`: ASGI server for running the application
 - `requests`: HTTP client for making API requests
 - `pydantic`: Data validation and settings management
-- Standard library imports for typing and URL parsing

 ## Contributing

 Feel free to submit issues and enhancement requests!

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.